shaoxianduan/sox_djia/README.md

 ## 🔮 Future Improvements

-* [ ] Annotate max/min points on the cumulative difference chart
+* [ ] Highlight peak/trough points in AI vs traditional industry performance
-* [ ] Add more indices for comparison (e.g., NASDAQ, S&P 500)
+* [ ] Add more AI-representative and traditional market indices for comparison (e.g., NASDAQ, S&P 500)
-* [ ] Implement backtesting for investment strategies
+* [ ] Implement backtesting to evaluate hypothetical AI-focused investment strategies

 ---

 ## 📝 License

-This project is for educational and research purposes only.
+* This project is for educational and research purposes only.
 Data is sourced from Yahoo Finance.
-Author: Shaoxian Duan
+* Author: Shaoxian Duan